ljfarre/car-catalog/README.md

 cardealerships.db, README.md and three directories named 'templates', 'static' and 'oauth2client'.

-4. When you are in the correct directory, the following commands will setup your Car Catalog DB, populate it with a few dealerships and cars, and launch the app.
-If you want to run the app with the prepopulated data beyond what is in the lotsofdealers.py file just skip to the third instruction below.
+4. When you are in the /catalog directory, the following commands will setup your Car Catalog db, populate it with a few dealerships and cars, and launch the app.
+If you want to run the app with the prepopulated test data beyond what is in the lotsofdealers.py file just skip to the third instruction below.

 * type **python database_setup.py** to initialize the database.